joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 		 Robert C. Martin

 So, this may seem counter-intuitive at first.
 Wouldn’t it be easier to say that a class should only have one reason to exist?
+	 If you take it to that extreme and build classes that have one reason to exist, you may end up with only one method per class
+		 -> This would cause a large sprawl of classe causing the system to be difficult to understand and difficult to change

+So

 ## Why